torvalds/linux/Documentation/PCI/pci.rst

 address by calling dma_set_coherent_mask().
 Again, this includes drivers for all PCI-X and PCIe compliant devices.
-Many 64-bit "PCI" devices (before PCI-X) and some PCI-X devices are 64-bit DMA capable for payload ("streaming") data but not control ("coherent") data.
+Many 64-bit "PCI" devices (before PCI-X) and some PCI-X devices are 64-bit DMA capable for payload ("streaming") data but analt control ("coherent") data.